Drikanis/drikanis.github.io/posts/2025-12-12-oh-no-its-good.md

 ---
 tags: post,industry
 layout: post
-title: Oh no it's actually good at what it does
+title: Oh no it's actually decent
 ---

 So, I took some training from the corporate overlords recently.
 It was presented by one of the big tech companies and was about "Agentic AI".